 Under HSE Guidance document (HSG 264 – Asbestos: The Survey Guide) there are two types of survey: the ‘Management Survey’ and the ‘Refurbishment and Demolition Survey’ (formerly Type 1, 2 and Type 3 surveys).
-HBE has been accredited* by UKAS to undertake Asbestos Management, Refurbishment and Demolition surveys.
+HBE has been accredited* by UKAS to undertake Asbestos Management, Refurbishment, Demolition and Re-Inspection surveys.

 UKAS accredited Management Surveys